 Success Tips for the White Chocolate Frosting

 - Real chocolate.
-The frosting is made from (you guessed it!) melted white chocolate.
+The key to making white chocolate buttercream frosting is to use melted pure white chocolate.
 Do NOT use white chocolate chips or candy melts.
 Instead, pick up white chocolate baking bars from the baking aisle– we prefer Ghirardelli or Baker’s brands, which are both sold next to the chocolate chips.
 If you love white chocolate, you’ll enjoy our white chocolate strawberry cupcakes too!

 - Piping tips.
 We swirled the smooth-as-silk frosting on top with a 1M piping tip.
 We love using this piping tip for very thick frosting.
 When piped, the frosting resembles soft serve ice cream.
-You can see exactly how to do this in our piping tip tutorial and video.
+You can see exactly how to use piping tips in this tutorial and video.

 - Garnishes.
 Since there is always a need for more chocolate, we melted an ounce of it and drizzled it on top, along with some chocolate sprinkles.
 (You KNOW there is always a need for chocolate sprinkles too!)